Sharaal/screeps.com/develop/README.md

 - moveToFlag: Move into the range of the flag with the given name
   - next if the creep is in range of the flag
+  - noPath if there is no path from the creep to the flag

 - pickupDroppedEnergy: Search the next dropped energy, move to it and pick it up